travelnxt/appacitive-docs/index.md

 var downloadUrl = await download.GetDownloadUrl(30);
 //Custom logic to download file
 ```
-You can now download the file by making a GET request to the pre-signed download `url` in the response object.
+You can now download the file by making a GET request to the `pre-signed` download `url` in the response object.
 No additional headers are required.
 For more details, refer to <a href="http://aws.amazon.com/documentation/s3/">Amazon S3 documentation</a>.
-Url is valid for 1 minute by default, but if you want to increase the expiry time set the `expires` query string parameter while retreiving the url.
+Url is valid for 1 minute by default, but if you want to increase the expiry time set the `expires` query string parameter while retreiving the download url.
 This url only allows you to perform a GET on the file.

 ### Delete a file